Chinese ATV Won’t Start – Troubleshooting Guide

 • A clogged gas cap vent prevents air from replacing the spent fuel.

 • Damaged fuel valve (petcock valve).
-Possibly clogged internal fuel screen.
+Possibly a clogged internal fuel screen.

 • Broken or clogged fuel lines.